Simhyeon/r4d/docs/macro_indices.md

 Include macro reads given file and paste into the position.
 Included file's contents are all expanded.

-Include macro read a whole file's contents into a single string.
+Include macro reads a whole file's contents into a single string.
 This is an intended behaviour so that nested include macro inside definition can respect order of expressions.
-If you are using big chunk of data and you don't use macros inside other declared macro, try use read macro which read files and write on the way.

 ```
 $include(src/content.rs)